ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 ################

 * ``DatapathId``: The unique datapath identification of this OpenFlow switch.
-  This is a read-only attribute, automatically assigned by the object constructor.
+  The datapath ID is a read-only attribute, automatically assigned by the object constructor.

 * ``FlowTableSize``: The maximum number of entries allowed on each flow table.